ryan-thompson/familial/README.md

 ## Overview

-An R package for testing familial hypotheses.
-A paper describing familial hypothesis is forthcoming.
-Briefly, they are statements of the
+An R package for familial inference.
+A paper describing familial inference is forthcoming.
+Briefly, this package provides tests for hypotheses of the form
-form:

 ![
 \\begin{aligned}